 If you use an all-in-one platform like Wix, Squarespace, or Shopify, you don’t really “own” your online space.
 It’s kind of like you are renting tools, as opposed to owning your own set.
 Clearly, there are many times that renting a tool is better than buying one you won’t need again soon… but just as clearly, a carpenter who doesn’t own a hammer is at a disadvantage.

 Since you don’t own your site, you are subject to a number of risks, such as:

 - Price hikes

 - Terms of service changes

-Lastly, I’d be remiss not to mention the scenario where the platform itself is discontinued or fundamentally changed– can’t see the whole company folding being super likely, but you never know when a company is going to get bought out and make changes that their current customer base doesn’t like.
+Lastly, I’d be remiss not to mention the scenario where the platform itself is discontinued or fundamentally changed– the whole thing going under isn’t very likely, but you never know when a company is going to get bought out and make changes that their current customer base doesn’t like.

 Because you don’t really own the space, you also have limitations on what you can change or customize.
 Kind of like when you rent an apartment– it’s not like you can just knock out a wall to make an open floor plan!
 On these web builders, the actual code is gated, protected, and you’re very limited in what you can change.

 Like I said, I’m going to be transparent– limited customization has a major upside.
 It means you’re not going to be able to break your site!
 That’s not true for WordPress– it’s pretty easy to break your WordPress site if you start making changes without knowing what you’re doing.
 With great power comes great responsibility.

 This relates to the scenario where you have absolutely no time to maintain your site and you don’t want to hire that task out– so if you don’t care about the lasting SEO value of your site and you want zero maintenance, then you score 2/3 on “good fit for an all-in-one.”